mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 Over time, a few different techniques have been used to facilitate decentralization of Internet protocols.
 The subsection below examine some of these techniques, along with their limitations.

-None of them is a panacea; it is not possible to completely remove all forms of centralization from protocols that, at their heart, require agreement between multiple parties.
-However, when performed properly, decentralization might produce an outcome where that risk is understood, acceptable, and, where possible and appropriate, mitigated.

-There is also no "correct" way to decentralize; it does not require that provision of a function need be distributed in a particular fashion, or to a particular degree.
-For example, the Domain Name System {{?RFC1035}} is widely agreed to have an acceptable form of centralization, despite it being provided by a limited set of entities.

 ### Federation {#federation}